SENSAAS/sensaas/README.md

 	gfit= 1.000 cfit= 0.999 hfit= 0.996 gfit+hfit= 1.996

 There are three different fitness scores but we only use 2 of them, gfit and hfit, to calculate gfit+hfit.
+More about [Fitness scores](https://github.com/SENSAAS/sensaas/blob/main/docs/index.rst#fitness-scores)

 - gfit score estimates the geometric matching of point-based surfaces - it ranges between 0 and 1